carnaje-s/NameGroupRandomizer_Group2/README.md

                         Go to your repository page.
                         Click on the Code button beside the Add file, then select Download ZIP.

+   	Run the Application
+    		Navigate to the project directory in the terminal.
+      		Run the main script (app.py) to start the GUI application

 Examples of Functionalities